-navX-MXP includes software which makes navX-MXP easier to understand, integrate and use with FIRST FRC and FTC robots than other navigation technologies and products available today.
-This software includes the following components:
+navX2-MXP includes software which makes navX2-MXP easier to understand, integrate and use with FIRST FRC and FTC robots than other navigation technologies and products available today.
+This software (which is backwards-compatible with the "Classic" navX-MXP sensor) includes the following components:

-- FRC RoboRIO Libraries for accessing navX-MXP from a National Instruments RoboRIOTM-based robot - An FTC Android Library for accessing navX-MXP from an Android-based FTC Robot Control Application. - Libraries for accessing navX-MXP from Linux and Arduino. - The navXUI, which demonstrates navX-MXP capabilities
+- FRC RoboRIO Libraries for accessing navX2-MXP from a National Instruments RoboRIOTM-based robot - An FTC Android Library for accessing navX2-MXP from an Android-based FTC Robot Control Application. - Libraries for accessing navX2-MXP from Linux and Arduino. - The navXUI, which demonstrates navX2-MXP capabilities